valtimo-platform/valtimo-documentation/features/plugins/README.md

 ]
 ```

 The id (UUID) of the plugin should be generated manually.
-The same id's should be used when referencing configurations at the [plugin processlink autodeployment](broken-reference).
+The same id's should be used when referencing configurations at the [plugin processlink auto-deployment](broken-reference).

 The available properties can be found in the documentation of the plugin.